Ariel Waldman

-Ariel Waldman is an explorer, creator and writer specializing in the intersection of science, space, technology and art.
+Ariel Waldman is an explorer, filmmaker and writer specializing in the intersection of science, space, technology and art.
 She describes herself as "on a mission to make science and space exploration disruptively accessible."

+Ariel Waldman is the director of “Antarctica Unearthed”, a nature documentary about the McMurdo Dry Valleys, which she filmed entirely solo without a film crew during her two month expedition as a researcher with the McMurdo Dry Valleys LTER team.
+In 2024, the documentary was awarded “Official Selection” at Wildscreen Festival.